hidvenod/hidvenod.github.io/README.md

-code by claude 4 sonnet and me
+code by claude 4 sonnet, gemini 2.5 pro and me